 Watch close, and you’ll notice how we almost missed the climactic battle between He-Man and Skeletor, in part because it was shot from the polar opposite side of the float, but mostly because some dude in a raincoat picked that precise moment to walk into frame.

 I still watch the Macy’s Thanksgiving Day Parade every year, and I always enjoy it.
 It’s probably the biggest Thanksgiving tradition left in my life.
-But man, I gotta tell ya… I remember watching this crazy shit as a kid, and feeling like those parades were the single biggest must-see TV event of the year.
+But man, I gotta tell ya… I remember watching this crazy shit as a kid, and feeling like those parades were the biggest must-see TV events of the year.

 What a way to start the holiday season!
-I mean, sure, Santa always got top billing at these parades, but Santa couldn’t hold a candle to Hordak arm-dragging Moss Man off of the side of Snake Mountain.
+I mean, sure, Santa always got top billing at these parades, but Santa couldn’t hold a candle to Hordak arm-dragging Moss Man off the side of Snake Mountain.

 1985 was an incredible year for Masters of the Universe fans.
 Less than a month after this insane parade float rolled down 34th Street, He-Man and She-Ra’s Christmas Special debuted in prime time.
 God, I so miss the days when life could achieve maximum levels of ecstasy just by aberrant Skeletor appearances in unusual time slots.